-A pneumothorax describes the condition in which air has become trapped next to a lung.
-Most cases occur 'out of the blue' in healthy young men.
+A pneumothorax (collapsed lung) describes the condition in which air has become trapped next to a lung.
+Many cases occur 'out of the blue', particularly in healthy young men.
 Some develop as a complication from a chest injury or a lung disease.
 The common symptom is a sudden sharp chest pain followed by pains when you breathe in.
 You may become breathless.
 In most cases, the pneumothorax clears without needing treatment.
 The trapped air of a large pneumothorax may need to be removed if it causes breathing difficulty.
 An operation is needed in some cases.

 What is a pneumothorax?

-A pneumothorax describes the condition in which air has become trapped between a lung and the chest wall.
+A pneumothorax (trapped air in the chest) describes the condition in which air has become trapped between a lung and the chest wall.
 The air usually gets there either from the lungs or from outside the body.

 General blood tests available now

 Give yourself a check-up with a general blood profile, now available in Patient Access

 What are the symptoms of a pneumothorax?

 - The typical symptom is a sharp, stabbing pain on one side of the chest, which suddenly develops.

 - The pain is usually made worse by breathing in (inspiration).